linrunner/tlp-doc/settings/bc-vendors.rst

 Prerequisites
 ^^^^^^^^^^^^^
-In order to use charge control thresholds or recalibration with TLP:
+In order to use charge thresholds or recalibration with TLP:

     1. The hardware must have the appropriate capability
     2. A suitable kernel driver must make these capabilities usable under Linux